rkeppner/keppner-recipes/_posts/2022-12-18-spinach-artichoke-dip.md

 permalink: /recipes/spinach-artichoke-dip.html
 ---

-I love this stuff at Applebee's, but the version I made, based on sour cream, just wasn’t very close.
+I love this stuff at Applebee's, but the version I used to make, based on sour cream, just wasn’t very close.
 My mother brought this version that she got from my sister-in-law to a family function, and I begged the recipe from her.
 It’s a real crowd pleaser.

 ### Ingredients